 Promises to Give: Conditional promises to give to the Foundation are recorded as receivable in the period the promises are made.
 If the promise is to be fulfilled in more than a one-year period, the amount promised is discounted and recorded at the present value.
-The discount rate, based on the prime interest rate, was 4.25% as of June 30, 2016 and 2015.
+The discount rate, based on the prime interest rate, was 5.00% and 4.25% as of June 30, 2017 and 2016, respectively.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.